act-rules/act-rules.github.io/pages/examples/default-element-language.md

 ## Ignored Ancestors

-This `span` element has a default language of Dutch because the text in the parent `p` element doesn't impact it.
+This `span` element has a default language of Dutch because the text in the parent `p` element is not part of its [text with the same programmatic language][].

 ```html
 <p>The Dutch word "<span>gelukkig</span>" has no equivalent in English.</p>